 He serves as the senior associate director of athletics for student-athlete support services and oversees all aspect of student-athlete academics and life skills.
 He is also the liaison to the department's athletic advisory committee.

-Dr. Luckey is currently the past president of the National Association of Academic Advisors for Athletics (N4A), the national organization for athletics departments' academic services.
-His involvement with N4A has also included membership on its board of directors, chair of the strategic planning committee and division director for professional development.
-He is a past recipient of N4A's Lan Hewlett Award which is the top honor for its active members.
+He was named a winner of N4A’s Distinguished Service Award in 2016 and is also a past recipient of N4A's Lan Hewlett Award which is the top honor for its active members.
 He has also been a faculty member for N4A's Professional Development Institute since its formation in 2005.
 Dr. Luckey's commitment to professional development and mentoring is evidenced by the

 During his time at Memphis, the athletic department set new highs for 10 different academic benchmarks including student-athlete grade point averages (GPA), the number of student-athletes named to C-USA Commissioner's Honor Roll and UM Dean's List, team and department-wide GPA.
 Furthermore, better than 90 percent of student-athletes graduated and every sports program set its semester GPA record.
-There have been 17 academic All-Americans and last year every sports programs topped the NCAA APR standard of 930.
+There have been 17 academic All-Americans and last year every sports program topped the NCAA APR standard of 930.

 Dr. Luckey's academic research has included work for Houghton-Mifflin's textbook "Becoming a Master Student-Athlete", a dissertation that examined academic statistics related to the NCAA's Proposition 48 and Proposition 16, and post-doctoral studies comparing satisfaction levels of student-athletes against non-athlete students.
 He has made numerous presentations before N4A national and regional gatherings and C-USA meetings.
 He was also a member of the NCAA Division I-A task force on student-athlete development.

 He began his professional career at Austin Peay State University where he spent 10 years, progressing from an intern to an assistant athletic director.
 Dr. Luckey earned his bachelor's degree in mathematics from the University of Dayton, his master's in kinesiology from Indiana University and his doctorate in administration and supervision from Tennessee State University.
 He and his wife, Melissa, have three sons: Adam,